Skip to main content

 - jailbreak

-6. Sensitive Information Disclosure (LLM06)
+2. Sensitive Information Disclosure (LLM02)

 Test for and prevent sensitive information disclosure:

-• PII detection: Use Promptfoo's PII plugins to test for leaks of personally identifiable information
+• PII detection: Use Promptfoo's PII plugins to test for leaks of personally identifiable information.

-• Data exposure testing: Generate malicious prompts that attempt to extract sensitive data
+• Data exposure testing: Generate malicious prompts that attempt to extract sensitive data.

 1. Direct PII disclosure (pii:direct): Testing if the model explicitly reveals PII when asked.